USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch11_code_management.md

 At the submodule level, there are no strict I/O or coding standards.
 Here it is envisioned that individual researchers/programmers use their own coding styles for their algorithms.
 However, the following suggestions are offered to facilitate the potential incorporation of a module into the CMAQ system:

 -   In general, it is expected that MKS units are used for input and output variables, as these units have been standardized throughout the CMAQ system.
 Within a submodule subroutine, whatever units are most convenient can be used.
 However, the developer must be responsible for any unit conversions to MKS for input and output, and thus avoid potential errors.
 -   For efficiency and performance considerations, operations may need to be done on groups of grid cells (a block of cells) at a time.
-If there are ''N ''cells in the block and the entire domain contains ''M ''cells, then the entire domain can be decomposed into ''M/N *blocks.
+If there are N cells in the block and the entire domain contains M cells, then the entire domain can be decomposed into M/N blocks.
 The default value of N is set to 500.
-For operations in the horizontal (*x,y''), the cell constraint becomes X×Y≤N, where ''X *= number of cells in the*x''-direction, and *Y*= number of cells in the y-direction.
-For operations in both the horizontal and vertical, the constraint becomes X×Y×Z≤N, where ''Z *= number of cells in the*z''-direction.
+For operations in the horizontal (x,y), the cell constraint becomes X×Y≤N, where X = number of cells in the x-direction, and Y = number of cells in the y-direction.
+For operations in both the horizontal and vertical, the constraint becomes X×Y×Z≤N, where Z = number of cells in the z-direction.
 There may be some operations, such as for some horizontal advection schemes, where this decomposition into blocks becomes more difficult or impossible.

 ### Documentation guidelines